hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

     Optional.
 Default: true.

-    If true, the deterministic amplitudes are communicated separately at the cost of an addtional MPI call.
+    If true, the deterministic amplitudes are communicated separately at the cost of an additional MPI call.
 If false, the annihilation of particles created from deterministic and stochastic projections are performed separately, which removes the need for an additional MPI call at the cost of communicating an additional :math:`N_p \times (N_D-1)` more amplitudes, where :math:`N_p` is the number of